Ukraine latest: Scholz warns Putin against recognizing rebels | DW | 21.02.2022

 He also called on Moscow to de-escalate tensions by pulling back its troops from the border with Ukraine.

-Following the conversation with Putin, the chancellery said Scholz was consulting with his "closest partners," including France and Ukraine.
+Following the conversation with Putin, the chancellory said Scholz was consulting with his "closest partners," including France and Ukraine.

 Earlier on Monday, Putin said he was considering a request from the leaders of Luhansk and Donetsk to recognize their regions as independent.
 The two territories broke away from Kyiv in 2014.